-Venus will be on view in the West-Northwest portion of the sky after sunset.
+Venus will be visible in the West-Northwest portion of the sky after sunset.
 The planet will set about one and half hours after the Sun, and appears as a bright, unmistakable object dominating the sky – hence its nickname ‘the Evening Star’.
-On the evening’s of Friday June 11th and Saturday June 12th, look for a crescent Moon as a guide, and Venus will be positioned nearby.
+On the evenings of Friday June 11th and Saturday June 12th, look for a crescent Moon as a guide, and Venus will be positioned nearby.

-The following evening of Sunday June 13th, whilst difficult to spot, try and see if you can locate the planet Mars.
-Firstly, locate the Moon.
+The following evening of Sunday June 13th – whilst difficult to spot – try to see if you can locate the planet Mars.
+To do this, start by locating the Moon.
 Then nearby, you will hopefully see what appears to be a reddish ‘star’, which will be Mars.
-On the same evening, Venus will be positioned to the lower right.
+On the same evening, Venus will be positioned to the lower right of Mars.

-On the evening of Tuesday June 22nd, Venus will be positioned to the left of Castor and Pollux in the constellation of Gemini the Twins.
-There’s another opportunity to spot Mars on Wednesday June 30th.
+On the evening of Tuesday June 22nd, you can spot Venus to the left of Castor and Pollux in the constellation of Gemini the Twins.
+If you miss it, then there’s another opportunity to see Mars on Wednesday June 30th.
 When looking above the West-Northwest horizon, the planet will be situated to the left of Venus.